SIMRacingApps/SIMRacingApps/README.md

   * It's a ReST interface for developers to access the SIM Data via an HTTP call.
   * It's a HTML5 platform for other developers to write Apps and Widgets and share them with you.
   * It's a Java SDK for developing your own Java Based Apps that can work with any supported SIM.
+  * It has a Plugin Interface for server side clients.
   * And it is free, open source, released under the Apache 2.0 license.
   * Like us on facebook [SIMRacingApps](http://www.facebook.com/SIMRacingApps) to keep up with new releases and tips and tricks.
   * Visit Our Web Page at [SIMRacingApps.com](http://SIMRacingApps.com) for more information.